 What Types of Tiny White Worms Can Be Found in a Freshwater Aquarium?

-When it comes to tiny white worms in aquariums three types of white worm might prevail in freshwater aquariums such as Detritus worms, Rhabdocoela worms and Planaria.
+When it comes to tiny white worms in aquariums three types of small white worm might prevail in freshwater aquariums such as Detritus worms, Rhabdocoela worms and Planaria.

-First two types are not detrimental if present in small numbers but the last one is highly harmful for organisms in aquariums.
-These three types of tiny white worms not only play a crucial role but also exert diverse influence on the aquarium ecosystem.
+The First two types are not detrimental if present in small numbers but the last one is highly harmful for organisms in aquariums.
+These three types of aquarium tiny white worms not only play a crucial role but also exert diverse influence on the aquarium ecosystem.

 Detritus worms, which are frequently encountered in filter media and substrates, facilitate nutrient cycling by aiding in the decomposition of organic matter.